THE APPLICATION FOR OUR 2020 – 2021 COHORT IS NOW LIVE!!!!!

 - Provide engaging small group workshops and 1:1 sessions to improve students’ knowledge of post-secondary options and requirements

-- Will work with up to 50 students to ensure each has an Individual Service Plan
+- Will work with up to 40 students to ensure each is working towards goal setting and achievement towards their post-secondary plan

-- Create programming in areas such as post-secondary education options, Four Systems of Higher Education, college application process, financial aid, and career exploration
+- Create programming in areas such as post-secondary education options, college application process, financial aid, and career exploration

-- Work with school staff and teachers to implement the Individual Service Plan model and workshop series.
+- Work with school staff and teachers to implement the Promise Corps program which includes coaching sessions with students and event planning.

 - Facilitate interest assessments to identify student interests and post-secondary options